AudrinaC/VBA-Challenge/README.md

 Solution 4 Total stock Volume
 The total stock volume also genereated on "L" column.

-This Code is compiled and written for the VBA class Homework in the Data Analytics Bootcamp class given by-Trilogy Education Services at the University of North Carolina at Chapel Hill, continuing studies.
+This Code is compiled and written for the VBA class Homework in the Data Analytics Bootcamp class given by-Trilogy Education Services at The University of North Carolina at Chapel Hill, continuing studies.
 The code used learning resources from the class.